patsoong/CS506FinalProject/README.md

 <p align="center"> <img src="images/randomforest.png" alt="Random Forest: Top-4 Predictions per Season (Semifinals)" width="500"/> </p> <p align="center"> <img src="images/randomforst2.png" alt="Random Forest: Top-K Accuracy Curve" width="800"/> </p>

 ## 2026 Prediction
 Random forest predicted that Thunder would win the 2026 NBA Championship based on the current season data so far.
 Obviously, a more accurate prediction would be given at the end of the regular season but because of our current time of the year, this is the best we can do.
+The following are the top 4 predictions:
+1. Thunder
+2. Pistons
+3. Raptors
+4. Rockets

 ## Conclusion & Future Work
 - We built numerous NBA championship prediction models using season-level team statistics from 1985-2025